 - The non-Hispanic white population will decrease from 75 percent of the total population to 50 percent.

-The Diversity Committee will maintain this area.
-If you have information that you would like to add, please contact Joe Huff
+The Diversity Committee maintains the resources on this website.
+If you have information that you would like to add, please contact Doug Laher.